MODFLOW-USGS/ModelingTools/ModelMuse/Installer/ModelMuse4_3/readme.txt

 directory chosen by the user.
 If no previous version of ModelMuse is installed, the default installation directory will be C:\Program Files\USGS\ModelMuse4 or
 C:\Program Files (x86)\USGS\ModelMuse4.
+If ModelMuse version 4.0 or later
-If a previous version of ModelMuse is installed, the default installation directory will be the directory for the previous version of ModelMuse.
+is already installed, the default installation directory will be the directory for the previous version of ModelMuse.
 The installer will associate files with the extensions .gpt, .gpb, and .mmZlib with ModelMuse.
 The following directory structure will be created in the installation directory: